KiltedCode/khandaria-campaign/sessions/in-between-session-thoughts.md

 Looking for outlet, which may happen to come in way of attacking Purple Men...
 What guidance did he perhaps get from spirits in time spent communing with them?
 probably asking for direction to preserve tribe, even if doesn't mean fully favorable like previous goal

+Once we get to know cohorts, consider giving _wand of silence_ to Marc's cleric as they may have more opportunity to cast it than Faleor and is on Cleric spell list